ebcfr/retro/doc/retro.md

 - Matrix functions.
 - Statistical functions and random numbers.
 - 2D- and 3D-plots.
-- A built in programming language with parameters and local variables.
+- A built in programming language which allows to define user functions with parameters and local variables.
+- A tracing feature for debug purpose.
 - An online help.
-- A tracing feature for the Retro programming language.

 These features make Retro an ideal tool for the tasks such as: